SashG91/brew-that/README.md

     - Function to update the worksheet.
     - Steps to deploy the project to Heroku.

-* Coders Bistro by arthur Mezaonik
+* Coders Bistro by Arthur Mezaonik & Dogs in the Hood by Obiageli Onyekpe
     - Ideas for Deployment section steps in README.
     - Libraries section used and descriptions in README.